sypien-julia/dose-calc-gke/README.md

 * url: `/jobs/<string:jobId>`
 * method: `DELETE`
-* parameter: returned by /jobs method id of the job to be deleted
+* parameter: returned by /jobs id of the job to be deleted
 * returns: 201 code on success, error code on failure

-3. Get calculations statusses
+3. Get calculations statuses

 * url: `/jobs/<path:jobIds>/status`
 * method: `GET`
-* parameter: returned by /jobs method ids of the jobs, separated with "/" mark
+* parameter: returned by /jobs ids of the jobs the statuses of which you want to check, separated with "/" mark
 * returns: 200 code and a json with job statusses on success, error code on failure